Zeropod: Simplifying Datacenter Networking with Future-Proof Zero-Buffer Packet Switches: Design Details

+\textbf{Time synchronization.} Endhosts belonging to a pod are required to be time-synchronized to enable Zeropod's epoch-based slotted operation.
+Different pods can operate asynchronously since Core switches have buffers to absorb the time difference between pods.
+In principle, Zeropod can be built with any synchronization protocols~\cite{lee2016globally, kannan2019precise}.
+The scheduler works as the main clock, and the endhosts and Core ports in the same pod synchronize their clock with it using cyclic RTS and SCHD.
+Dummy control messages thus are exchanged even when the system is idle.
+Because the underlying network has no buffer, the one-way delay in Zeropod is thus deterministic and in turn facilitates precise time synchronization.
+To absorb synchronization error, we can set a ``guardband'' between epochs and around control slots, which is a common practice in time-synchronized systems \cite{ballani2020sirius, shrivastav2019shoal, mellette2020expanding}.

-\textbf{Failure detection.} To detect failures, Fastpod relies on the fact that a server sends an RTS to the arbiter once every time slot, even if there is no traffic to send.
-The links that belong to the path between the arbiter and the servers can be detected as a failure if the RTS does not arrive on time.
-For the links above ToR, the host can report a flag in the RTS to the arbiter indicating whether or not it received the scheduled packets.
-The arbiter can use this information to compare with previously stored scheduling results to infer whether and where a failure occurs.
-To deal with arbiter failure, Fastpod leverages a backup arbiter with a similar mechanism with Fastpass~\cite{FASTPASS}.
+\textbf{Failure detection and recovery.} Zeropod uses cyclic RTS and SCHD (or dummy ones when the system is idle) to detect link-down failures.
+The links belonging to the paths between the scheduler and senders can be detected as a failure if RTS/SCHD does not arrive on time.
+For other links, the sender can report a flag in the RTS to the scheduler, indicating whether it received any scheduled cells or not.
+The scheduler then uses this information to compare with previously stored scheduling results to infer whether and where a failure occurs.
+TCP-like ACK-based reliability mechanism can also be introduced to the upper layers in case of link flapping errors.
+To deal with scheduler failure, Zeropod can prepare one backup scheduler and use coordination services like ZooKeeper \cite{267345} to synchronize states among schedulers for a smooth scheduler transition.